toledo60/pyLHD/README.md

 Calculate design properties such as:

+- `AvgAbsCor`: Calculate the average absolute correlation
+- `dij`: Calculate the Inter-site Distance (rectangular/Euclidean) between the *ith* and *jth* row
+- `discrepancy`: Calculate the discrepancy of a given sample
 - `MaxAbsCor`: Calculate the maximum absolute correlation
-- `AvgAbsCor`: Calculate the average absolute correlation
 - `MaxProCriterion`: Calculate the maximum projection criterion
-- `dij`: Calculate the Inter-site Distance (rectangular/Euclidean) between the *ith* and *jth* row
 - `phi_p`: Calculate the phi_p criterion

 Optimization algorithms to improve LHD's based on desired criteria: